gnowledge/gnowledge.github.io/index.md

 ### Contact
-Recommended way of contacting our team members is to join collaborative platform [COOOL STEMGames](https://metastudio.org/), where you could talk to all members of the community.
+Recommended way of contacting our team members is to join collaborative platform [metastudio](https://metastudio.org/), where you could talk to all members of the community.
 Alternatively send us an email:
 **team AT gnowledge.org**.